Private Tours with Preservation Detroit

 Thank you for your interest in private tours with Preservation Detroit.
 As the city’s oldest preservation non-profit, we pride ourselves on the depth and historical accuracy of our tours.
 We also firmly believe in the power of Detroit’s stories to help historical preservation.
 Our guides are engaging, knowledgeable, and dedicated to showcasing the fascinating in every neighborhood, building, and person in Detroit’s rich history.

 We offer several different types of private tours, from intimate tours of downtown for small groups to multiple-day itineraries for large groups in town for conferences and reunions.
+Please get in touch with us at least two weeks in advance in order to schedule a private tour.
 Most of our tours are walking tours, since we believe the best way to see the city and experience its dynamic energy is from the ground.
 We do offer guide services for tours booked with private transportation, however, and we also are happy to provide speakers and lecturers for private events.
-For further information, contact email@example.com.
+For further information, contact firstname.lastname@example.org.

 Featured Walking Tours of Detroit